ruFFaa/AgentVault/docs/developer_guide/registry.md

 ## Authentication

 *   **Developer Authentication:** Endpoints related to managing agent cards (creating, updating, deleting) require developer authentication.
-This is handled via an API key specific to the developer, provided in the `X-Api-Key` HTTP header.
-Keys are obtained from registry administrators (process TBD).
+This is handled via an API key specific to the developer, provided in the `X-Api-Key` HTTP header. *(Note: Currently, keys are generated and distributed manually by registry administrators; a self-service portal is planned for the future).*
 *   **Public Access:** Endpoints for discovering agents (listing/searching, getting details by ID, validating cards) generally do not require authentication.
 *   **Exception:** The `GET /agent-cards/` endpoint requires authentication *only* if the `owned_only=true` query parameter is used.